Starting a centre-based ECE service

 If your policy is not working well, consult with staff, contractors and families and change it!
 The content of your policies belongs to your service.

-A regular review process (see regulation 47, criterion GMA4) where those involved in the service have the opportunity to discuss policy and suggest changes will ensure your policies and procedures are always relevant to your service.
+A regular review process (see regulation 47(external link), criterion GMA4) where those involved in the service have the opportunity to discuss policy and suggest changes will ensure your policies and procedures are always relevant to your service.

 To read upfront: